-• Performance Testing: This included testing to assess QHP issuers' compliance with FFE regulations for review areas within the scope of the PY 2021 compliance reviews.
+- Process Review: This included review of QHP issuers' written processes and procedures for review areas within the scope of the PY 2022 compliance reviews.
+Throughout the reviews, CMS requested and examined applicable policies and procedures established and provided by the QHP issuers. - Performance Testing: This included testing to assess QHP issuers' compliance with FFE regulations for review areas within the scope of the PY 2022 compliance reviews.
 CMS completed testing using either 100% of available data (e.g., contracts, cases, notices) or a random sample of data.
 The decision of which sampling methodology to use was based on the test being performed.